Any-resolution Training for High-resolution Image Synthesis: Methods

 \subsection{Implementation details}

 \myparagraph{Scale-conditioning.} In addition to the pixel location \Coordinates, we also pass the global resolution information \FullImageResolution to the generator.
 Knowledge of the global image scale is important to enable continuous scale variations and proper anti-aliasing~\cite{chen2021learning,barron2021mip}.
 We found it beneficial to explicitly inject this information into all intermediate layers of the generator.
 To achieve this, we use a dual modulation approach~\cite{zhao2021comodgan}, embedding the latent code \LatentCode and scale \FullImageResolution separately using two independent sub-networks (we use the same mapping network architecture for each).
 The two outputs are summed to obtain a set of modulation parameters $\AuxNetwork(\LatentCode,\FullImageResolution)$, used to modulate the main generator features.
-We preprocess \FullImageResolution by using an affine remapping from the minimum and maximum resolution to $[-1, 1]$.
 Architectural details of the generator \Generator and mapping network \AuxNetwork, can be found in the supplemental.

 \myparagraph{Synthesizing large images.} Our fully-convolutional generator can render image at arbitrary resolutions.
 But images larger than $1024\times 1024$ require significant GPU memory.
 Equivalently, we can render non-overlapping tiles that we assemble into a larger image.
 Our patch-based multi-resolution training and the Fourier encoding of the spatial coordinates make the tile junctions seamless.